ArduCAM/Arducam_OBISP_MIPI_Camera_Module/README.md

 https://youtu.be/MlRbOJ9n3Q4

-# Build driver for your kernel version
+# Build driver for other kernel versions (RaspberryPi)
+Tested in ubuntu 16.04, 18.04 and 20.04
+Run the following command and follow the instructions

-bash build_driver.sh
+* bash build_driver.sh